serpaulus/plotlydiploy/README.md

-# plotlydiploy
+# Improbable Beef
-This exercise involved writing a JavaScript program to retrieve scientific sample data related to fictional study in which bacteria samples are collected from anonymous individuals.
-The object of this exercise is to display the results per individual in a webpage.
+This exercise involved writing a JavaScript and HTML programs to retrieve scientific sample data contained in  json file.
+The data is related to fictional study in which bacteria samples are collected from the navels anonymous individuals.
+The object of this exercise is to retrive and visualy represent the results by individual test participant in a webpage.

 https://serpaulus.github.io/plotlydiploy/